Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 And their objections to the Keeda were loud and disapproving.

 The tale went back and forth between Daar and Geeyotun.
 It didn’t have a happy ending for anyone involved, really.
-It had a nice bit in the middle where Feeko won Anttiri’s affections, but then Keeda---jealous and angry---fought the little male and destroyed him.
+It had a nice bit in the middle where Feeko won Anttiri’s affections, but then Keeda - jealous and angry - fought the little male and destroyed him.
 That of course won him a mortal enemy in Anttiri, and in the end she stole his claws so he could never fight another male again, and he had to learn how to be tricky and clever from there on out.

 “Now, later on Keeda gets his claws back…” Daar mused, with a dizzy nod of his head. “...Fuck.
 I think the smoke’s gettin’ ‘ta me!
 Where’s my little buddy? ...Oh.
 Sarry.”